-The "subject matter information" is the outcome of the evaluation or measurement of the subject matter that results from applying the criteria to the subject matter.
+The "subject matter information" is the outcome of the measurement or evaluation of the underlying subject matter against the criteria, i.e., the information that results from applying the criteria to the underlying subject matter.

-Subject matter Criteria Com ment Opinion about suitability of design, and operating effectiveness (type 2 reports) The suitability of the design and operating effectiveness of those controls that are necessary to achieve the control objectives stated in the service organization's description of its system.
+Subject matter Criteria Comi ment acknowledging that the description is prepared to meet the common needs of a broad range of user entities and may not, therefore, include every aspect of the service organization's system that each individual user entity may consider important in its own particular environment.
+Opinion about suitability of design, and operating effectiveness (type 2 reports) The suitability of the design and operating effectiveness of those controls that are necessary to achieve the control objectives stated in the service organization's description of its system.
 The controls are suitably designed and operating effectively if: (a) the service organization has identified the risks that threaten achievement of the control objectives stated in the description of its system; (b) the controls identified in that description would, if operated as described, provide reasonable assurance that those risks do not prevent the stated control objectives from being achieved; and (c) the controls were consistently applied as designed throughout the specified period.
 This includes whether manual controls were applied by individuals who have the appropriate competence and authority.
 When the criteria for this opinion are met, controls will have provided reasonable assurance that the related control objectives were achieved throughout the specified period.
-(In terms of the requirements of HKSAE 3000, the subject matter information for this opinion is the service organization's assertion that controls are suitably designed and that they are operating effectively.)
+(In terms of the requirements of HKSAE 3000 (Revised), the subject matter information for this opinion is the service organization's statement that controls are suitably designed and that they are operating effectively.)
 The control objectives, which are stated in the service organization's description of its system, are part of the criteria for these opinions.
 The stated control objectives will differ from engagement to engagement.
 If, as part of forming the opinion on the description, the service auditor concludes the stated control objectives are not fairly presented then those control objectives would not be suitable as part of the criteria for forming an opinion on either the design or operating effectiveness of controls.

 Subject matter Criteria Comment Opinion about suitability of design (type 1 reports) The suitability of the design of those controls that are necessary to achieve the control objectives stated in the service organization's description of its system.
 The controls are suitably designed if: (a) the service organization has identified the risks that threaten achievement of the control objectives stated in the description of its system; and (b) the controls identified in that description would, if operated as described, provide reasonable assurance that those risks do not prevent the stated control objectives from being achieved.
 Meeting these criteria does not, of itself, provide any assurance that the related control objectives were achieved because no assurance has been obtained about the operation of controls.
-(In terms of the requirements of HKSAE 3000, the subject matter information for this opinion is the service organization's assertion that controls are suitably designed.)
+(In terms of the requirements of HKSAE 3000 (Revised), the subject matter information for this opinion is the service organization's statement that controls are suitably designed.)